lidwinaput/CMA_FinalTerm_Migration/README.md

 ![Evolution of Policy](https://github.com/lidwinaput/CMA_FinalTerm_Migration/assets/151516433/548a4bb2-703f-4d63-9afc-2a92ad20a951)

-# Analysis
-From the graph that portrays word occurrences, there has been a constant use of the word migrants, and many use of the word immigration.

-As for the nationality, the word Mexico is often used especially in the year 2000 onwards, with the word China as well but not as many as Mexico.

-For Mexico and Mexican, the articles are mostly about the border policy as well as referring to the Mexican migrants.
-For the word China, it is not always about immigration from China to the U.S. but also about China as a country and its power that challenges the U.S.
+The graphical representation illustrating word occurrences reveals a persistent utilization of the term "migrants" and a notable frequency of the word "immigration."
+Notably, the term "Mexico" is frequently employed, particularly in the period extending from the year 2000 onwards.
+In comparison, the term "China" is also prevalent, albeit to a lesser extent than "Mexico."

+Upon closer examination of the articles referencing Mexico and its corresponding adjective "Mexican," a discernible thematic focus emerges.
+Predominantly, the discourse revolves around border policies, underscored by recurrent mentions of Mexican migrants.
+Conversely, when considering the term "China," the narrative extends beyond mere discussions of immigration from China to the United States.
+Instead, it encompasses a broader spectrum, encompassing reflections on China as a nation and its formidable geopolitical influence, which presents formidable challenges to the United States.

+This linguistic analysis underscores a nuanced discourse surrounding migration, where Mexico features prominently in discussions primarily related to border policies and the experiences of Mexican migrants.
+On the other hand, the term "China" unfolds as a multifaceted topic, intertwining discussions about immigration with broader considerations of China's geopolitical prowess vis-à-vis the United States.
+The distinct thematic trajectories underscore the complexity and diversity inherent in the discourse surrounding these two nations within the context of migration.

 # III.
 Topic Modeling